x3a1n4/minr-docs/README.md

 # Minr Docs
-This is a [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) site for documenting useful Minr tools
+This is a [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) site for documenting useful Minr tools.

+Check out the site [here](https://x3a1n4.github.io/minr-docs/)

 ## Contributing
 - Install Material for MkDocs